Ready To Hold At-Fault Parties Accountable After A Truck Accident

 - Companionship/care of a loved one

-Many of the clients that attorneys work with are unaware of their legal options or how much their claim is actually worth.
+Many of the clients whom our attorneys work with are unaware of their legal options or how much their claim is actually worth.
 For this reason, a lawyer can be a valuable asset when submitting a claim to the insurance company.

-The Hoag Law Firm can perform a thorough investigation of the accident and review all the facts of the case.
+The Hoag Law Firm, P.A., can perform a thorough investigation of the accident and review all the facts of the case.
 Trained professionals will seek to obtain evidence that can substantiate the accident claim.
-Evidence may include medical records, eyewitness interviews, police and accident reports, camera footage, and clues at the accident scene.
+Evidence may include medical records, eyewitness interviews, police and accident reports, camera footage and clues at the accident scene.